Playa de Las Canteras: The arrival of tourism

-The bourgeois and aristocratic elites of the 19th century had initiated the fashion of sea bathing which, after the First World War, began to be so among the middle bourgeoisie.
-It was at the beginning of the 20th century when it is known that tourists bathed in the beaches of the city and the spas were advertised in the press.
-The novel "Gran Canaria" by Archibald Joseph Cronin is a reflection of how this primitive tourism developed.
+Sea bathing had gained popularity among European bourgeois and aristocratic elites in the 19th century and, after the First World War, became more widespread among the middle classes.
+By the beginning of the 20th century, tourists were known to frequent the city’s beaches, and local spas were advertised in the press.
+The novel Gran Canaria (1933) by A. J. Cronin portrays aspects of this early phase of tourism.